USS HUE CITY CG 66

 March 14, USS Hue City moored at Berth 1, GPA's Ocean Terminal in Savannah, Ga., for a three-day port visit to participate in St. Patrick’s Day festivities.

 April 11, USS Hue City departed Naval Station Mayport for a surge Mediterranean deployment.

-April 14, A fire broke out at 6:20 p.m. aboard the Hue City, in the #1 gas turbine generator, as the ship was transiting the Atlantic Ocean.
+April 14, A fire broke out at 6:20 p.m. aboard the Hue City, in the #1 gas turbine generator, 200 nautical miles northeast of Bermuda.
 The fire spread through the stacks to the first and third decks, spawning smaller fires.
-There were no injuries, and the ship will return home on Friday for damage assessment.
+There were no injuries; Retured home for damage assessment on April 18.

 May 30, Earl Industries L.L.C. doing business as NASSCO-Mayport was awarded a $23,2 million contract action for Continuous Maintenance Availability (CMAV) to include structural damage and aluminum welding onboard the USS Hue City.
 This effort covers repairs to the superstructure including the main propulsion gas turbine intake.
 Other work to be performed involves electrical equipment and cable replacement, lagging and insulation, exhaust vent ducting, vane axial fans, deck drain piping, watertight doors and metal joiner doors.
 Work is expected to be completed by November.

 June 26, Rear Adm.
 Victorino G. Mercado, Commander, Carrier Strike Group (CSG) 8, relieved of duty Lt.
 Cmdr.
 John Liddle as executive officer of Hue City.
 He was found guilty of failure to comply with procedures that could have prevented the fire aboard the ship on April 14.